-Students register with their tutor every morning for a 5 minute registration.
-Every afternoon they spend 20 minutes with their tutor, from Monday to Thursday and 5 minutes on Friday.
-The afternoon sessions are allocated to one assembly per week, one session for Literacy support, a session to support personal organisation and homework and one tutor-led session, used to address a variety of topics.
+Students register with their tutor every morning as part of their daily 20 minute long tutor time session with their tutors.
+The tutor sessions are allocated to one assembly per week, one session for Literacy support, a session to support personal organisation and homework, a session to explore and discuss current events and news stories, and one tutor-led session used to address a variety of topics.

-Assemblies follow a fortnightly pattern.
-Week A is for reflection on a range of Spiritual, Moral, Social or Cultural (SMSC) issues, led by a range of staff, students and outside speakers.
-Week B is taken by the Learning Coordinator and focuses on student success, tutor group challenges and year group issues.
+Assemblies are weekly and used for reflection on a range of Spiritual, Moral, Social or Cultural (SMSC) issues, led by a range of staff, students and outside speakers, as well as focusing on student success, tutor group challenges and year group issues.